tsprlng/useful-pgp-agent/README.md

 Backends implement:

-1) functionality to find and connect to a card (these operations may vary significantly between different backends), and
+1) functionality to find and connect to a card (these operations may vary significantly between different backends),

+2) transaction management (where applicable), by implementing the `CardBackend` trait, and

-2) a very simple communication primitive, by implementing the `CardClient` trait, to send individual APDU commands and receive responses.
+3) simple communication primitives, by implementing the `CardTransaction` trait, to send individual APDU commands and receive responses.

 All higher level and/or OpenPGP card-specific logic (including command